SuhaasGupta/Digits/ReadMe.txt

 Each pixel column in the training set has a name like pixelx, where x is an integer between 0 and 783, inclusive.
 To locate this pixel on the image, suppose that we have decomposed x as x = i * 28 + j, where i and j are integers between 0 and 27, inclusive.
 Then pixelx is located on row i and column j of a 28 x 28 matrix, (indexing by zero).

-If you dont have the computational power
+If you dont have the computational power just use the less number of epochs.I used 30 epochs to get higher accuracy